denoland/vscode_deno/README.md

 $ yarn # or npm install
 ```

-3. Disable extension in vs code if you have extension before
+3. Disable extension in Visual Studio Code if you have extension before

 4. Start debug extension

-> Open vs code and find the `Debug` item in the sidebar
+> Open Visual Studio Code, find the `Debug` item in the sidebar
+> and then run `Launch Client` debugger.
 >
-> And then run `Launch Client` debugger.
->
-> Wait for vs code debugger to open a new window
+> Wait for Visual Studio Code debugger to open a new window

-5. Try update code and restart debug
+5. Try updating Visual Studio Code and restart the debugger

 6. Finally, push to your fork and send a PR

 ## Thanks

-This project was originally a fork of [justjavac/vscode-deno](https://github.com/justjavac/vscode-deno)
+This project was originally a fork of [justjavac/vscode-deno](https://github.com/justjavac/vscode-deno), thanks for his contribution.

-Thanks for their contributions

 ## License